 1625- We flag down a car and Dr.Hats gets new directions.
 The supermarket is apparently just at the top of the hill on the right.
 Energized, we set out.

 1640- Top of the hill my ass.
 This hill never ends.
-IT just keeps going, taunting us.
+It just keeps going, taunting us.
 We pass a bizarre park on the side of the road with huge cement dinosaurs in it.
-TheRock informs everyone that he will wait there for us and he gets off his bike, grabs the case of beer in his arm like a child holds a teddy bear and wanders into the creepy random dinosaur park, his purple skin clashing with the Grey bland dinosaurs.
+TheRock informs everyone that he will wait there for us and he gets off his bike, grabs the case of beer in his arm like a child holds a teddy bear and wanders into the creepy-random dinosaur park, his sun scorched purple skin clashing with the Grey bland dinosaurs.

 1655- We get to the top of the hill.
 My bike tire implodes.
 I curse the heavens, and throw the damn bike into the jungle.
 LeTigre goes ahead on her bike to scout out what looks to be a very very long, straight road leading to no place.

-1730- We arrive at the fucking Supermarket.
+1730- We arrive at the fucking “supermarket.”
+It’s not particularly super.
+In fact it’s barely a market.
 We shop.
 We buy enormous amounts of food and tons of booze.
 We pack it up.
 TheRock has somehow befriended two Japanese skateboarders outside that say they are in the Japanese Navy.
 We all suck down beers for a few minutes.
 This one guy tries to do a kickflip but eats shit hard.
 Then we take off.

 1740- The bike LeTigre and Dr.Hats is on dies.
 They are now walking.
 TheRock and I literally throw our heads back and cackle at the top of our lungs as we cruise by.
 More beers are consumed.